ctschroeder/tutorials/html_css_workshop/upload-file-OUCreate.md

 # Tutorial on Uploading your files to your server space at OU

 This tutorial was created on 30-March-2020 for Caroline T. Schroeder's Intro to DH course at OU.
+It lives on the web at  https://github.com/ctschroeder/tutorials/blob/master/html_css_workshop/upload-file-OUCreate.md.
+It's licensed [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

 ## About files and servers